|Fairholm & Fairholme Family Trees Worldwide|

 Saskatchewan later that year.

 They had moved to Vancouver by 1919, where Tom had a car workshop.
-In 1924 he joined a subsidiary for the Consolidated Mining & Smelting Company and the family moved to Vancouver Island.
+In 1924 he joined a subsidiary of the Consolidated Mining & Smelting Company and the family moved to Vancouver Island.
 Tom was in charge of installing and maintaining equipment for prospective boring for copper ore near Elk Lake (now Benson Lake).

 The family went from Vancouver City by supply boat, which called in at small settlements and lumber camps up the eastern side of Vancouver Island, until they reached Jeune Landing on the north-western edge.
 It took over 4 days to complete the journey of approximately 200 miles.
 From there, they went on horseback or walked along rough gravel tracks to reach Alice Lake, which they crossed by boat.
 A further track took them to Kathleen Lake and another boat crossing.
 The final stage was another track that took them to Elk Lake and the site that was to be their home for almost 8 years.
 The total distance from Jeune Landing was about 13 miles, of which 6 miles was by boat.
 The first time they under took the trip, their children were 3, 5 and 9 years old.
 It was a trip that Maud and the children completed many times when they returned to Derby for holidays.
+The photograph shows Maud and her children at Elk Lake.

 The facilities were extremely basic.
 They lived in a wooden shack with wood burning stove and range, but there was electricity for lighting from the company's water powered generator.
 In winter snow falls could be 90cm (3ft) deep and summers as hot as 32oC (90oF).
 A school was built in 1926, but there was no doctor or nurse all the time they lived there.
 Supplies were delivered by boat to Jeune Landing approximately every three weeks, but as this could not be guaranteed, Christmas presents usually arrived in October and were hidden away.
 All the supplies were dragged along on horse-drawn sleds called go-devils.
 Rough or boggy parts of the tracks were covered with split tree trunks and others formed kerbs and helped to keep the sleds on track.